Alshan21/deltademo/README.md

 # deltademo
-this is a genral demo for git and github class
+this is a genral demo for git and github class.